Vodrech/WorkApplier/README.md

 > Dataflow:
 ```
 The dataflow is how the project is processing data to function correctly.

-Fetching data from worksite (webscraping) --> Saves the worksites to the DB --> Applies to the work recruitment --> Change attributes to "Applied" --> Wait for Response -->
+Fetching data from worksite (webscraping) --> Saves the worksites to the DB --> Applies to the work recruitment --> Change attributes to "Applied" --> Wait for Response --> Respond to Response --> END
 ```

 ## Development setup